 I’m not a big fan of censoring art in any way.
 I think you lose the point of it then.
 I once lived in a town where plays were censored for language or risque content and it felt very limiting.
 Art is intended to provoke reaction and expand horizons so I’m not sure if Joseph Breen and I would have been on the same page in the philosophy department, but his impact on Casablanca was influential, so maybe his enforcement of the Production Code Administration ultimately helped the movie in the long-run.

 For all the spicy current passing between Ilsa and Rick throughout the movie, there is not a lot of spicy food being passed around Rick’s cafe.
 Originally I thought it would be fun to write a dinner and a movie post and feature some aromatic Moroccan food of the likes that would have been served at Rick’s.
 But apparently, the main thing on the menu at Cafe Americain, the bestseller of all bestsellers, was a cocktail or two or three or half a bottle.
 Champagne, bourbon, scotch, gin, whiskey are present in almost every scene.
-Alcohol swishes and swirls and sits in glasses while Rick broods, Captain Renault schemes and Ilsa seeks courage.
+Alcohol swishes and swirls and sits in glasses while Rick broods, Captain Renault schemes, and Ilsa builds courage.
 So in lieu of a traditional North African dinner, here in the Vintage Kitchen, we are staying true to the spirit of Casablanca by serving up a food accompaniment with this post that pairs best with your favorite cocktail…Sweet Spiced Nuts circa 1967.

 This recipe comes from the vintage cookbook, A World of Nut Recipes by Morton Gil Clark and features three ingredients essential to Moroccan cooking: cloves, cinnamon, and nutmeg.
-This is a super easy recipe to make for cocktail hour, parties or late night snacking.
-The flavors are subtle, accommodating and interesting and with nut season now in full swing, you have a variety of options to choose from.
-For this recipe, I used a variety of mixed nuts which included peanuts, walnuts, almonds, cashews and Brazil nuts but pecans, pistachios, macademias, etc all would make delicious alternatives as well.
+This is a super easy recipe to make for cocktail hour, parties, or late-night snacking.
+The flavors are subtle, accommodating, and interesting and with nut season now in full swing, you have a variety of options to choose from.
+For this recipe, I used a variety of mixed nuts which included peanuts, walnuts, almonds, cashews, and Brazil nuts but pecans, pistachios, macademias, etc all would make delicious alternatives as well.

-Sweet Spiced Nuts – Makes 1 Cup
+Sweet Spiced Nuts

 1 cup nuts